Looking for the best sleeping bag to keep you warm when you wild camp?

 THE BEST SLEEPING BAG FOR WILD CAMPING

-This green sythetic sleeping bag was huge, took half of my 60l ruck sack up!
+This green synthetic sleeping bag was huge, took half of my 60l rucksack up!
 It was just about warm enough.

 I’m not going to test anything, I’m not even going to compare numbers.
-Over the years that’s what I’ve done many times and I’m simply going to offer you my opinion on what I’ve learned and felt out there in snow storms, sometimes admittedly freezing all night.
-One that comes to mind was caused by condensation in the tent, a bivvy bag would have stopped that but isn’t that defeating the object?
+Over the years that’s what I’ve done many times and I’m simply going to offer you my opinion on what I’ve learned and felt out there in snowstorms, sometimes admittedly freezing all night.
+One that comes to mind was caused by condensation in the tent, a bivvy bag would have stopped that.

 Sleeping bags are not as different as the tickets say.
 The most important thing to look at on a sleeping bag that you want to keep you warm on freezing nights is the EN13537 Comfort rating.
 This should be below zero to be comfortable in the Winter and if you need the bag for arctic conditions then you know as much or more than I do already (see link at the bottom of the page).

 So, synthetic takes up twice the space and down is half the weight.
 It’s a no-brainer, choose down.
 Which brand?
-Well, there are many and they do offer different design benefits BUT unless you have £500 in the budget then the bespoke companies are out of your league.
+Well, there are many and they do offer different design benefits BUT unless you have £500 in the budget or you’re off to Everest then the bespoke companies are out of your league.
 You’ll pay them an extra few hundred to make the bag a bit more to your spec.
-This is fine but for most of us our budget will stretch to £200.
+This is fine but for most of us, our budget will stretch to £200.

 For me, £200 is best spent with Alpkit.
-The Skyehigh 700 has an EN comfort rating of -2 but I’ve gone to sleep at 8pm and it -10c, been comfortable throughout the night and woke to find a snowstorm had frozen the tent.
+I had a SkyeHigh 1000 which had an EN comfort rating (the important number) of -2 but I’ve gone to sleep at 8 pm and it was -10c outside, been comfortable throughout the night and woke to find a snowstorm had frozen the tent.
 I measured 30c in the bag!

-I also have a Skyehigh 1000 which is always too hot in the coldest of UK nights for me so I end up sweating and that will cause discomfort and next day make you cold.
+The Skyehigh 1000 was always too hot in the coldest of summer UK nights for me so I end up sweating, which will cause discomfort and next day make you cold.

 Feel free to comment mentioning what keeps YOU warm in Winter but please include the EN comfort rating for comparison (not Leeds).

 I’ve tried to keep this short and easy to understand for the less experienced campers out there.
 I found a similar article on the PHD website which complicates things a little as their audience is well experienced mountaineers.
 This article goes into detail and tests a number of sleeping bags.
-I’ll thank them for providing this resource and saving me going into this level of detail.
-If you want the long winded version let’s save me some time and go take a look – https://www.phdesigns.co.uk/the-truth-about-sleeping-bags
+I’ll thank them here for providing this resource and saving me from going into this level of detail.
+If you want the long winded version go take a look – https://www.phdesigns.co.uk/the-truth-about-sleeping-bags